 |Organization: ||University of Nebraska–Extension, Lincoln-Lancaster County Health Department, and Nebraska Department of Education|

 |Length: ||155 slides|

 |Pilot Testing: ||Reviewed by several potential end-users and tested with target audiences in 2007 before it was made available to the public.
 Updated and peer reviewed in 2014.|

 |Assessment instrument Used? ||no|

 |Reviewers Comments: ||This resource about food safety includes slideshows that are divided into six chapters.
 Four of the chapters are based on the four FSIS food safety messages of Clean, Separate Cook, Chill.
 The other two chapters cover foodborne illness, and slides from the game Keep or Toss.

 Educators are given the option of downloading the PowerPoint presentation or viewing the online slideshow.
-The online slide show cannot be modified and is more difficult to access/load.
-The downloadable PowerPoint presentation is easier to work with; slides are easily added, edited or deleted.
-The content of the slides contained in both the PowerPoint and the online slideshow is identical.
+While the online slide show cannot be modified, the content of the slides contained in both the PowerPoint and the online slideshow is identical.

-Many important food safety topics are covered in this resource.
+Many food safety topics are covered in this resource.
 These include safe internal cooking temperatures, how to place a food thermometer, how long to keep leftover food items, hand washing, and washing fruits and vegetables.
-The slides are colorful and include plenty of graphics and photographs.
-Some of the slides feature interactive elements and animation to keep the students engaged.
 At the end of the slideshow, supplemental slides are available.
 These slides include specific information on types of thermometers and how to safely cook seafood.
-These slides can be inserted into the slide set and used with students, or used as a reference for the educator.